-Heartworms are blood-borne parasites that are transmitted by mosquitoes.
-When a mosquito bites an animal, it deposits larvae into the host’s bloodstream.
-Over a period of 6-9 months, these microscopic worms grow up to a foot long and start producing their own larvae inside the dog’s heart.
-Mosquitoes can then bite the infected animal, serving as a reservoir for further spread of the disease.
+Heartworms are blood borne parasites that are transmitted by mosquitoes.
+When a mosquito bites an animal it deposits larvae into the host’s bloodstream; over a period of 6-9 months these microscopic worms grow to be up to a foot long and start producing their own larvae inside the dog’s heart.
+Mosquitos can then bite the infected animal as a reservoir for further spread of the disease.
+Animals with this disease are often asymptomatic and can live with this disease for years until sudden catastrophic heart failure; this is why screening for this disease is so important.

 Dogs are a primary host of heartworms, meaning that they provide an ideal environment for the heartworm to grow and multiply causing damage to the host dog’s lung and heart tissue.
 Other animals can less commonly become infected with heartworm.
 Cats do not provide an ideal host for heartworms but heartworms still cause severe damage in cats and even death.
 There are even a few case reports of humans getting this disease.
 It takes a minimum of approximately six months from the time a mosquito bites a dog or cat for the heartworm to develop into an adult worm*, this causes a delay in possible diagnosis of infection.